-Here’s what happened: We just had the wood floors refinished.
+Here’s what happened: We had the wood floors in our home refinished.
 That required one full day of sanding through all the layers of finish and stain, right down to the bare wood.

 Even the biggest, best “dustless” sanding machine cannot boast 100% effectiveness.
 The machine’s collection system got most of the sanding debris; the rest has been uniformly distributed to every flat surface throughout the house.